 Mike earned the reputation of standing strong on principle – no higher taxes, smaller government, and defender of life.
-Still, Mike was willing to engage the process and was successful in forging coalitions to pass legislation even when in the minority.
+Still, Mike is willing to engage the process and is successful in forging coalitions to pass legislation even when in the minority.

-When not in session, Mike was home in the Valley with his wife Laura helping to raise their 5 boys and working as a partner in the law firm of Tanksley, Richard, Padden and Derr.
+When not in session, Mike is home in the Valley with his wife Laura helping to raise their five boys and working as a partner in the law firm of Tanksley, Richard, Padden and Derr.

-Mike was appointed District Court judge in March 1995.
-He was subsequently elected county-wide for 3 additional terms.
-His willingness to listen and work with both sides served him well in District Court where he was twice elected by his peers to be Presiding Judge of District Court managing a budget of approximately 7.8 million dollars and a staff of 150 employees.
+Mike was appointed District Court Judge in March 1995.
+He was subsequently elected county-wide for three additional terms.
+His willingness to listen and work with both sides served him well in District Court where he was twice elected by his peers to be Presiding Judge of District Court managing a budget of approximately $7.8 million and a staff of 150 employees.
 Mike retired in January 2007.

-Mike has also been active in the community acting as a State Commissioner for American Legion Baseball and is Past President of the Spokane chapter.
-For the last 8 years, has helped organize summer leagues involving approximately 650 young men a season ages 13-19.
+Mike has also been active in the community acting as a State Commissioner for American Legion Baseball and is a Past President of the Spokane chapter.
+For over eight years, he helped organize summer leagues involving approximately 650 young men a season, ages 13-19.
 Working with American Legion reminds Mike daily of the hopes, aspirations, enthusiasm and zest of our young people and the dedication of coaches who mentor them and the organization that supports them.

-For the last 3 years Mike has been a substitute driver for Greater Spokane Meals on Wheels.
+For the last 10 plus years, Mike has been a substitute driver for Greater Spokane Meals on Wheels.
 Making these deliveries has been a humbling and heart-warming but also heart wrenching experience for Mike as he visits with the elderly and those vulnerable in our society.
-Their life stories and courage are an inspiration
+Their life stories and courage are an inspiration.

-Mike is active in his church having served the last six years on the parish council and is a long-time member of the Knights of Columbus.
+Mike is active in his church currently serving on the parish council and is a long-time member of the Knights of Columbus.
 Mike is also a member of American Legion Post 241 in the Spokane Valley.